-Figure 7: Distribution of average degree of graphs.
+Figure 8: Distribution of average degree of graphs.

-As shown in Table 10, the degree of the graph representation of HWTs is 15.0% larger than MGTs, which shows disparities of MGTs to form coherent interaction between sentences.
-Fig. 7 measures the distribution of each graph's average nodes' degree, showing that the distribution of HWTs has a longer tail than MGTs.
+As shown in Table 10, The degree of the graph representation of HWTs is 2.980, which is 15.0% larger than MGTs (2.591), which shows disparities of MGTs to form coherent interaction between sentences.
+Fig. 8 measures the distribution of each graph's average nodes' degree, showing that the distribution of HWTs has a longer tail than MGTs.